 So let’s get training!
 Let’s help you increase your listing’s profitability for FREE and start kicking butt on Amazon!
 Right now we are offering a 30-day free trial with no limit to the number of products you can test simultaneously.
 This is INSANELY valuable so for your own sake, please take advantage of it!

-Throughout the next week, we will be posting more information on how you can take advantage of Listing Dojo to increase profitability to the nth degree!
+Throughout the next week, we will be posting more information on how you can take advantage of Listing Dojo to work on product listing optimization and increase profitability to the nth degree!
 So what do you think?
 Please share your feedback in the comments as we are dying to hear your thoughts!